 Step 1 – Google Yourself

-The very first step is to Google yourself and check what your online presence looks like right now.
+The very first step is to Google yourself and checks what your online presence looks like right now.
 I bet like for most of us it is a mix of personal and work information.
-‘To save the time of googling me’, mine is mainly focused around my Linkedin profile.
-But had you googled me a few years ago it would been a different story.
+‘To save the time of googling me’, mine is mainly focused on my Linkedin profile.
+But had you googled me a few years ago it would be a different story.
 You see, I like so many others had entered the world of online dating.
-Now, not to say that this is a dark secret, but do I really want my boss and any future bosses to know that my type is ‘tall, dark and handsome’?
+Now, not to say that this is a dark secret, but do I want my boss and any future bosses to know that my type is ‘tall, dark and handsome?
 Possibly not.
 Of course, since then I have learnt the benefits of privacy settings!

 Step 2 – Brand You